National Trading Standards Scams Team - Call Blocking project - Privacy Notice

 The reasons why we use your personal data

 Purpose / function of the service

-This privacy notice applies to the functions of the National Trading Standards Scams Team service for the purposes of providing you with a free call-blocking unit to stop unwanted and scam phone calls.
+This privacy notice applies to the functions of the National Trading Standards (NTS) Scams Team service for the purposes of providing consumers with free call blocking units to stop scam and nuisance phone calls.

 What processing of personal data is undertaken by the specific teams or services?

-The National Trading Standards Scams Team have secured government funding to provide free call blocking technology to help protect people in receipt of scam or nuisance phone calls.
+The NTS Scams Team have secured funding to provide free call blocking units to help protect people in receipt of scam and nuisance phone calls.

-National Trading Standards Scams Team may use this data for the purposes of supplying a free call blocker to those who have successfully applied online via the Friends Against Scams website: www.FriendsAgainstScams.org.uk
+NTS Scams Team will use this data for the purposes of supplying a free call blocking unit to those who the NTS Scams Team have received successful applications for, via the Friends Against Scams website: https://www.friendsagainstscams.org.uk/callblocker

-The free call blocker is called trueCall Secure.
-The personal data of the applicant and/or the user of the unit is shared with trueCall, the supplier of the call blocking unit, and QubeGB, the engineer who installs the unit into your home.
+The call blocking unit is called trueCall Secure+.
+The personal data of the applicant and/or the user of the unit is shared with trueCall, the supplier of the call blocking units.
 The personal data collected is by consent of the individual and if the individual isn’t applying the applicant is requested to gain consent of the person they are applying for.

-The call blocking unit collects information of the phone numbers that have been blocked by the unit which are monitored by trueCall the company who make the call blocking unit.
-The data collected is used only for the duration of this project and is to inform government agencies of any telephone numbers that are from potential criminals.
+The call blocking unit collects information of the phone numbers that have been blocked by the unit which are monitored by trueCall.
+The data collected is used to inform government agencies of any telephone numbers that are from potential criminals.